A new approach to Kaluza-Klein Theory: Beyond five dimensions.

-\subsubsection{Model for spacetime.}
+\subsection{Model for spacetime.}

 We now propose our final model for space-time.
 For upcoming aesthetic reasons, and further developments by Michel Vaugon, we choose the fifth dimension to be timelike.
-The reader uncomfortable with the two timelike dimensions, can still consider the signature on $S^1$ to be spacelike; only minor sign changes will be required in front of expressions using $e$ or $Y$, but all what follows remains in fact essentially unchanged. \begin{greybox} Let $S^1$ be the classical circle with a chosen orientation, and let $W$ be a compact manifold of dimension $m$. \emph{Spacetime} is a semi-Riemannian manifold $(\M,\g)$ of dimension $5+m$ equipped with a multi-fiber bundle structure, of fiber $\F=S^1\times W$ :
+The reader uncomfortable with the two timelike dimensions, can still consider the signature on $S^1$ to be spacelike; only minor sign changes will be required in front of expressions using $e$ or $Y$, but all what follows remains in fact essentially unchanged. \begin{greybox} Let $S^1$ be the classical circle with a chosen orientation, and let $W$ be a compact manifold of dimension $m$.

+A \emph{Spacetime} is a semi-Riemannian manifold $(\M,\g)$ of dimension $5+m$ equipped with a multi-fiber bundle structure, of fiber $\F=S^1\times W$ as defined above.